JRL-CARI-CNR-UNIBS/manipulation/README.md

 5. [go_to_location](go_to_location/README.md)

-are packages that show how to create server, client and loader for the basic Skill Actions: pick, place, goto.
+show how to create server, client and loader for the basic Skill Actions: pick, place, goto.

 ## Installation and ROS-Version
 This framework was developed using the ROS Noetic distribution.

-Clone the repository into your catkin working directory, a .rosinstall file is provided to solve all the dependencies.
-Compile with ```catkin build```.
+The software can be installed with the following [rosinstall file](manipulation.rosinstall).

 ## Developer Contact

 **Authors:**